wht0703/TeCNO/README.md

           width=1000px />
 </p>

+# Project Structure

+- `model/`contains implementations of CNN-based feature extractors and the multi-stage temporal convolutional network ( MS-TCN).

+- `datasets/` provides dataset classes and loading utilities.

+- `modules/` implements training, validation, and testing pipelines for both feature extractors and the MS-TCN.

+- `utils/` utility scripts for data conversion and preprocessing, including routines to transform given dataset formats into the format required for model training.

 # Getting started

 Follow these steps to get the code running on your local machine!

 ## Prerequisites

+The implementation has been tested with Python 3.10.

+To install all required packages, run the following command, or install the dependencies listed in `requirements.txt` manually.

 ```
 pip install -r requirements.txt